Will This Bracelet Feel Heavy? How to Shop for Jewelry with Confidence Online

 Different devices display images at different pixel densities.
 Older monitors may show around 90–110 pixels per inch (PPI), modern laptops around 150–220 PPI, and phones can display 300–500+ PPI.
 This means the exact same image can appear larger or smaller depending on the device you’re using — and neither view is truly to scale.
 There is no true, universal scale when viewing jewelry online.

 Another reason jewelry looks different online is because photographs are meant to show detail, not scale.
 Close-up images help highlight craftsmanship, bead texture, and wire work, but they don’t always give a clear sense of size.
 Some sellers include helpful references like a ruler or a coin, but most shoppers don’t have a ruler on hand while browsing.
-This often leads to guessing based on a mental image of how big an inch or millimeter might be — and most of us aren’t very accurate.
+This often leads to guessing based on a mental image of how large an inch or millimeter might be — and most of us aren’t very accurate.
 This is why jewelry photos can sometimes feel misleading.

 Context is also often missing.
 Photos can only communicate so much, and the level of detail in product descriptions varies depending on where you’re shopping.
-Sometimes people get excited about a piece, think “That’s pretty, I want that,” and purchase it before reading the full description.
+Sometimes people get excited about a piece, think, “That’s pretty, I want that,” and purchase it before reading the full description.

 At Simply Rustic Jewelry, I include detailed information such as the size of the jewelry itself, bead and stone types and sizes (measured in millimeters), wire gauge, and chain thickness.
 Using a visual sizing guide can also help minimize jewelry size confusion.